hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 data should be accessed directly.

-The ``inplace`` keyword (by default ``True``) of the :py:meth:`~.api.signals.BaseSignal.map` method allows either overwriting the current data (default, ``True``) or storing it to a new signal (``False``).
+The ``inplace`` keyword (by default ``True``) of the :meth:`~.api.signals.BaseSignal.map` method allows either overwriting the current data (default, ``True``) or storing it to a new signal (``False``).

 .. code-block:: python